xshkut/roletalk-go/readme.md

 Acquantance is enabled by default, but you can set Friendly option to FALSE to disable is.

-## Security
+##  6. <a name='Security'></a>Security

 To achieve strong MITM-protection use HTTPS.

-Package is provided with simple in-built authentication mechanism: preshared ID:KEY pairs.
+Framework is provided with simple in-built authentication mechanism: preshared ID:KEY pairs.
 Peers which are supposed to be connected should have at least one common ID:KEY pair.

 The authentication process between two peers can be described in a simple few steps: